Director of Marketing, SortlyShahzad Karachiwala

-Many businesses are resistant to use barcode or QR code technology because it seems “too techy”, but lots of these companies find that once they try out scanning, it’s not scary at all.
-Remember, functions like this were designed to be easy to use and offer lots of value to users like you.
+Many businesses are resistant to use barcode or QR code technology because it seems “too techy”, but lots of these companies find that once they try scanning, it’s not scary at all.
+Remember, functions like this were designed to be user-friendly for people like you.

 Try a free demo of Sortly today!

-Unlike other inventory tracking systems, you won’t need any lengthy sales visits or a 100-page guide to figure out Sortly Pro.
+Unlike other inventory tracking systems, you won’t need any lengthy sales visits or a 100-page guide to figure out Sortly.
 It’s built so you can have it up and running in minutes, all on your own.

 It’s time to say goodbye to lost assets, complicated spreadsheets and time-consuming “solutions” so you can spend less time inventorying and more time businessing.
 Check out this short video introducing Sortly.